TheIdentitySelector/thiss-js/demo-site/README.md

 # SeamlessAccess Docker Compose demo

-A self-contained federation demo: a Shibboleth IdP, a thiss-mdq metadata service, a thiss-js discovery site, and two Shibboleth-protected SPs, all behind `nginx-proxy` (TLS) on one `demonet` bridge network.
+A self-contained federation demo: two Shibboleth IdPs (a generic "Demo IdP" and "Universidad de Cazalla"), a thiss-mdq metadata service, a thiss-js discovery site, and two Shibboleth-protected SPs, all behind `nginx-proxy` (TLS) on one `demonet` bridge network.
+Both SPs trust both IdPs and both IdPs appear in the same discovery service, so you can sign in to either SP through either IdP.
 See [`plan.md`](plan.md) for the full design and [`pre-plan.md`](pre-plan.md) for the original sketch.

 ## Layout

 ```
-docker-compose.yml      seven services (plan §1)
+docker-compose.yml      eight services (plan §1)
 .env.example            copy to .env and edit
 scripts/
   gen-certs.sh          one-time SAML keypairs + htpasswd + embeds X509 into the XML